Explainer: The Dakota Access Pipeline faces possible closure

 “I would be surprised that, if DAPL was shut down, that the railroads were not capable of handling that added business,” Wilson said.

-The other major railroad serving the region, Canadian Pacific Railway Ltd (CP.TO), is committed to delivering for customers across all businesses, said spokesman Andy Cummings.
+The other major railroad serving the region, Canadian Pacific Railway Ltd, is committed to delivering for customers across all businesses, said spokesman Andy Cummings.

+Reporting by Devika Krishna Kumar and Stephanie Kelly in New York; Editing by Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.